codepath/android_guides/Lambda-Expressions.md

 ```

-Lambda expressions can greatly simplify this code, especially in cases where event listeners that only have one method that need to be implemented:
+Lambda expressions can greatly simplify this code, especially in this case where the event listener has only one method that needs to be implemented:

 ```java
 myButton.setOnClickListener(v -> Log.d("debug", "Button clicked"));